CaoAssignments/cse11-fa25-pa0-helloworld-starter/README.md

     b.
 Then on another new line, tell the class what your favorite hobby is: **My favorite hobby is \<what your favorite hobby is\>**

 10. Save this file by navigating to the top left-hand corner again or by pressing **Ctrl + S** (Windows) or **Cmd + S** (Mac) at the same time.

+    **Tip:** To make your coding experience smoother, you can enable Auto Save in VS Code by going to File → Auto Save.
+This will automatically save your files as you type, so you don't have to worry about manually saving every time you make changes.

     ![VS Code Save File](img/23.png)

     You will know if your new code is saved when the white dot next to the filename at the top of the tab disappears.
-In the below screenshot, recent changes to `Assignment1.java` are unsaved.
+In the below screenshot, recent changes to `HelloWorld.java` are unsaved.

     ![Unsaved File Indicator](img/24.png)

-11. After that, go back to the terminal and make sure you are in the same directory where you saved your `Assignment1.java` file.
+11. After that, go back to the terminal and make sure you are in the same directory where you saved your `HelloWorld.java` file.
 Before you run every Java code, you need to compile it first using the `javac` command.

     **Important Note:** If you make changes to a `.java` file, you will need to compile your code again before you can run the file with the updated changes.

     **Linux and macOS:**
     ```bash
-    $ javac Assignment1.java
+    $ javac HelloWorld.java
     ```

     **Windows:**
     ```cmd
-    > javac Assignment1.java
+    > javac HelloWorld.java
     ```

     Notice that a brand new `.class` file appeared in your directory after compiling!